Xand3rxx/wise-flask-mvp/README.md

 - A user can select the target recipient and currency.
 - Check if a transaction is possible, by validating if the user has enough funds in his/her selected source currency.
 - Be smart, use dependencies, plugins to speed up your development process.
 Avoid DRY.
-- List the appropriate steps to successfully run this application on a local environment in the `Wise Flask (MVP) Application Development Procedures` section below.
+- List the appropriate steps to successfully run this application on a local environment in the [Wise Flask (MVP) Application Development Procedures](#wise-flask-mvp-application-development-procedures) section below.

 Practical Example:

 - User A sends to User B 100 EUR.
 - But User B wants to receive that in USD.
 Therefore, User A has -100 EUR after that transaction.
 - Finally, User B is credited with 113 USD, depending on the exchange rate.

+## Templating

+A bootstrap 4(`unify-admin-template`) template has been provided for fast designs, if you choose to use a different template or you want create all of your pages from scratch, please feel free to do so.

+- Unzip the `unify-admin-template.zip` file.
+- Rename the zipped folder from `design-1` to `templates`.
+By default, Jinja2 will automatically locate HTML documents from the templates folder.
+- Delete all HTML documents from the templates folder, excluding `login.html`, `signup.html`, `index-2.html`, `error404.html`, and `error505.html`.
+These files will help you in designing the pages as stated in the [About Wise Flask (MVP)](#about-wise-flask-mvp) section, but if you find other pages useful for your own design concepts, go ahead and use them.
+- Create a new folder titled `static` and move the folders in the templates folder to it.
+[Review the project structure](#project-files-structure).

 ## Wise Flask (MVP) Application Development Procedures